Inclusive and Sustainable Machine Translation

 Inclusive Language Technology

 Current MT and NLP models exacerbate bias and may produce inaccurate or sometimes even offensive outputs.
-We explore bias-related language phenomena and develop techniques to mitigate bias is an important research direction we are undertaking.
+An important research direction we are undertaking is to explore bias-related language phenomena and also to develop techniques to mitigate bias.

 Sustainable and Environmentally Conscious AI

-We study the environmental impact of language technology and ways to cut down the use of compute resources without losing quality.
+We study the environmental impact of language technology and ways to cut down the use of computing resources without losing quality.
 Can we reduce, reuse and reorganize for a less intrusive technology?

 Project